b00m37/Master_thesis_documentation/mace_trainings/9AP.md

 ## s_r_gas*

-These are runs were I added the gas configurations.
+These are some attempts to include gas phase configurations to the training.
+However, the training didn't finish correctly.

+## more_training_with_gas